Login or Register to make a submission.

 • NMR spectroscopy data: BioMagResBank (bmrb.wisc.edu).

-Publication Ethics Statement
+Publication Ethics Statement:

 This journal requires peer-review process to ensure the academic quality of all papers published in the journal.
 The plagiarism including copying text, ideas, images, or data from another source, even from your own publications, without giving any credit to the original source, data falsification, image manipulation that could lead to misinterpretation of the information provided by the original imagethe reuse of text that is copied from another source witout quotes and the original source cited, inappropriate authorship credit are zero tolerated by the journal.
-Once found, the submission will be rejected, it the paper(s) has been published the paper(s) will be retracted immediately from the journal.
+Once found, the submission will be rejected, if the paper(s) has been published the paper(s) will be retracted immediately from the journal.
 In addition, the simultaneous submission of manuscripts to more than one journal, republishing content that is not novel or a translation of a paper that is already published in different languages will not be allowed.

 If errors and inaccuracies are found by the readers or authors their selves after publication, the immediate responses from the authors are required.
 The addenda and corrections should take place as soon as possible.